 Being a cactus, it won’t tolerate heavy and constant moisture rain, so it is advisable to plant it in containers for such climatic conditions.
 When planting in a pot make sure to fulfill all its drainage needs:

 - Provide sufficient drainage holes at the bottom.

 - Fill up the pot with a well-draining potting medium.

 - Place the pot at a warm location.

 - In a cool climate, wait for the late springs when all the dangers of frost and rain have passed to transplant the cactus.

 Requirements for Growing Prickly Pear Cactus

-Grow it in well-drained, sandy and loamy soil, avoid clay-rich soil that is not well draining and remains moist.
-For growing prickly pear cactus in a container use potting mix or 1/3 part each of compost, soil, and coarse sand or perlite.
+Avoid clay-rich soil that is not well draining and promotes water-stagnation.
+For growing prickly pear cactus in a container, use succulent potting mix or any regular potting mix that doesn’t retain moisture.
+Make your potting mix for prickly pear by mixing 1/3 part each of compost, soil, and coarse sand or perlite.